 At Advanced Animal Hospital of Wisconsin, we want your pet to live a long, healthy life.
-Illnesses, injuries and accidents can arise at any day and time, which is why we provide urgent care and emergency services seven days a week.
+Illnesses, injuries and accidents can arise at any day and time, which is why we provide urgent care and emergency services six days a week.

 Walk-ins are always welcome at our clinic.
 We encourage you to give us a call at 414-817-1200 before you come in for an emergency appointment so we can tend to your pet’s needs immediately.

 What Are the Common Signs Your Pet Might Need Emergency Care?

 If your pet is behaving abnormally or exhibiting signs of anxiety or pain, they might need emergency care.
 Common signs to be aware of include:

 - Fractured bones, an inability to move legs or apparent paralysis